sergiovasquez122/data_structures_lafore/chapter_4/questions.md

 15. A priority queue might be used to hold
     1. passengers to be picked up by a taxi from different parts of the city
-    2. keystrokes maded at a computer keyboard
+    2. keystrokes made at at computer keyboard
     3. squares on a chessboard in a game program
     4. planets in a solar system simulation
 **1**